visualpharm/Lunacy/docs/index_updated.md

  </p>

  <br>

- Also by setting up the <b>fill toggle</b> to <b>ON</b> state, you make the circle to be filled up with a specific color that you may choose.

 Setup the <b>fill toggle</b> to <b>ON</b> state to fill up the circle with a specific color of your choice.